For people with persistent lung problems or arthritis due to a Chlamydia co-infection

 by Greg Lee

 Have you ever accidentally brought home dented cans from the grocery store?
 As a kid, I remember being told to never get them because the dents could mean the food is spoiled inside.
-I really learned my lesson after opening a dented can of tomato sauce that contained yucky foul-smelling brown-red glop.
+I really learned my lesson after opening a dented can of tomato soup that contained yucky foul-smelling brown-red glop.

 Chlamydia can create symptoms similar to Lyme disease